Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

-- Gesicki (nine red zone targets) has been the recipient of 12.5% of his team's 72 red zone pass attempts.

-- The Dolphins, who rank 24th in the NFL in points scored, have attempted a pass 59.8% of the time while running the football 40.2% of the time.
+- The Dolphins, who rank 24th in the NFL in points scored, have dropped back to pass 59.8% of the time while running the football 40.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Patriots.